Barcelona & Costa Brava | VBT Bicycling Vacations Skip to Main Content

 What to Expect:

 Depart along city streets and ride into the countryside on secondary paved roads.
-You will pass horse farms and small villages, then gradually ascend to the highest point just past Montcal.
-Enjoy stunning views of Girona and the surrounding mountains, which will be part of the next day’s ride, followed by a rolling descent back to the center of Girona.
-This ride allows you to get your legs moving and still have time to explore Girona.
+You’ll pass horse farms and small villages before gradually ascending to the highest point just past Montcal.
+Enjoy stunning views of Girona and the surrounding mountains—part of tomorrow’s ride—before a rolling descent leads you back to the center of Girona.
+This first ride of the week is a great way to get your legs moving while still allowing time to explore the city.

 Included Meals: Breakfast

-Today you will cycle out of Girona heading east toward the Mediterranean.
-After winding your way out of the city, you have two options to get to the coast.
-One option contains a long climb favored by the many cyclists drawn to the region.
-You’ll quickly see why, as you’re surrounded by emerald-green hills and forests.
-Pause at the Els Angels chapel to admire its stonework along the way.
+Today you’ll cycle out of Girona, heading east toward the Mediterranean.
+After winding your way out of the city, you have two route options to reach the coast.
+One features a long climb favored by many cyclists drawn to the region—and it’s easy to see why, as you’re surrounded by emerald-green hills and forests.
+Pause at the Els Àngels chapel to admire its historic stonework along the way.

-From the highest point, you will be rewarded with fantastic views northwest to the Pyrenees and east to the Mediterranean.
-Linger a while to take it all in, then coast your way to a flat finish through scenic fields and farming villages.
-The two options come together in Madremanya, then roll through the villages of Monells, Corçà, Ullastret, Canapost, and Peratallada.
-Each of these centers is worth a quick stop to do some exploring and soaking up the rural Catalan character.
-You’ll find this network of quiet country roads, all paved and with little traffic, to be a cyclist’s dream as you crisscross this Mediterranean landscape.
+From the highest point, you’ll be rewarded with fantastic views—northwest to the Pyrenees and east to the Mediterranean.
+Linger for a moment to take it all in before coasting to a flat finish through scenic fields and farming villages.
+The two routes converge in Madremanya, then continue through the villages of Monells, Corçà, Ullastret, Canapost, and Peratallada.
+Each of these centers is worth a quick stop to explore and soak up the rural Catalan character.
+This network of quiet, paved country roads—with little traffic—is a cyclist’s dream, crisscrossing a classic Mediterranean landscape.

 Today's Ride Choices